Quantum q-Langlands Correspondence: Introduction

 Since the level of $\wh{^L\fg}$ may be deformed away from the critical value, and at the same time ${\cal W}_\infty({\fg})$ may be deformed to the quantum ${\mc W}$-algebra ${\cal W}_\beta({\fg})$, one is naturally led to look for a quantum deformation of the geometric Langlands correspondence.

-Though many interesting structures have emerged in the studies under the umbrella of ``quantum geometric Langlands'' (from the point of view of 2d CFT \cite{F, Frenkel1, FFS, Stoyanovsky, JT, gaitsW, gaitsQ}; in the framework of 4d gauge theory \cite{KW,Kapustin,FGT}; and, in the abelian case, as a deformation of the Fourier--Mukai transform \cite{PR}), it seems that at the moment there is no canonical definition of ``quantum geometric Langlands correspondence'' in the literature in the non-abelian case.
+Many interesting structures have emerged in the studies under the umbrella of ``quantum geometric Langlands'' (from the point of view of 2d CFT \cite{F, Frenkel1, FFS, Stoyanovsky, JT, gaitsW, gaitsQ, Sch}; in the framework of 4d gauge theory \cite{KW,Kapustin,FGT}; and, in the abelian case, as a deformation of the Fourier--Mukai transform \cite{PR}).

 For us, the main feature of the quantum geometric Langlands correspondence is an isomorphism between the spaces of conformal blocks of certain representations of two chiral algebras: \beq \widehat{^L\fg}_{{}^Lk} \qquad \longleftrightarrow \qquad {\cal W}_{\beta}({\fg}), \eeq the affine Kac--Moody algebra of $^L{\fg}$ at level ${}^Lk$ and the ${\cal W}$-algebra ${\cal W}_{\beta}({\fg})$.
 The algebra ${\cal W}_{\beta}({\fg})$ is obtained by the quantum Drinfeld--Sokolov reduction \cite{FF:ds,BO,FF} of the affine algebra $\ghat$ at level $k$, where $\beta = m(k+h^\vee)$ in the notation of \cite{FR}.\footnote{Thus, what we denote here by ${\cal W}_{\beta}(\fg)$ is ${\cal W}_{k}(\fg)$ of \cite{FB,Frenkel}, where $\beta = m(k+h^\vee)$.
 In our present notation, the classical ${\cal W}$-algebra associated to $\fg$ is ${\cal W}_\infty(\fg)$.
 See Section \ref{glc} for more details.}